BatterieNguyen/English/Animal/Protection_of_Animal.md

   From the preceding discussion, one can see no reason why livestock or some other animals cannot be used as food.
 Switching to an animal-free diet is a personal option, but the question remains whether one can ensure sufficient intake of nutrition necessary for one's health.
 When there is little room for argument concerning the use of animals for meat, it is necessary to impose standards and prevent animal exploitation.

+### `Break down Ideas`
+(100%) - ___No___ alternative to animal food sources and regular part of diets
+1. Provide nutritions that no alternative can provide adequately
+2. Meat is produced by industrial agriculture
+3. (Concession) - cannot exploit animals and become addicted to meat consumption.

 Vocabulary | Meaning | Side Note
 ---------- | ------- | ---------